trombik/ansible-role-home_assistant/README.md

 As its APIs are not fully implemented, what the role can do is very limited.
 You will have to manually install integrations, add users, and create tokens.

+Some non-python dependencies are installed by the role, but the author are not sure they are correct because the complete dependencies are not documented.
+If you find missing dependencies, please fill an Issue.

 # Requirements